 “The happiness of the bee and dolphin is to exist.
 For man, it is to know that and wonder at it.”

 UniGuide’s mission is to make it easy and enjoyable for all kinds of people to live a lifestyle that is healthy for themselves, does not harm animals, and has a minimal negative impact on the natural environment.
-We do this by serving as a guide for consumers and as an ambassador for the thought leaders, service providers, and businesses that share these values.
+Ideally, UniGuide serves as a guide for consumers and as an ambassador for the thought leaders, service providers, and businesses that share these values.

-We donate 1% of revenue from product sales to animal welfare, wildlife conservation, and environmental protection nonprofits.
-This year, we plan to donate to the Center for Biological Diversity and the Natural Resources Defense Council (NRDC).
+Right now, I donate 1% of revenue from product sales on UniGuide to animal welfare, wildlife conservation, and environmental protection nonprofits.
+This year, UniGuide will donate to the Center for Biological Diversity and the Natural Resources Defense Council (NRDC).

-In addition, we do our best to reduce the carbon emissions from our operations.
-When we cannot eliminate carbon emissions altogether, we pay to offset those emissions through carbon offset programs.
-We are evaluating carbon offset programs for 2018.
-We believe there should be a price put on carbon emissions, and this price is simply a cost of having the privilege of doing business on this planet.
-The carbon offset marketplace is evolving, and we will continue to evaluate the optimal ways that we can thrive as a business while helping to mitigate human-caused climate change.
+I’m not alone (thank God) in believing there should be a price put on carbon emissions, just like there’s a price we’re all willing to pay to have our garbage taken away each week.
+I view this price as a cost of having the privilege of living on – and doing business on – this planet.
+The carbon offset marketplace is evolving, and I continue to evaluate the optimal ways that UniGuide can thrive as a business while helping to mitigate human-caused climate change.

-We do our best to promote products on UniGuide that are Earth-friendly, animal-friendly, and healthy for people.
-By Earth-friendly we mean products that are made, used, distributed, and disposed of with the minimal impact on the Earth’s natural resources and the habitats of other species with whom we share this planet.
-By animal-friendly, we mean products and services that do not use or harm animals in their creation (including sourcing of raw materials), mass production, distribution, use, or disposal.
+I do my best to promote products on UniGuide that are Earth-friendly, animal-friendly, and healthy for people.
+By Earth-friendly I mean products that are made, used, distributed, and disposed of with the minimal impact on the Earth’s natural resources and the habitats of other species with whom we share this planet.
+By animal-friendly, I mean products and services that do not use or harm animals in their creation (including sourcing of raw materials), mass production, distribution, use, or disposal.
 Products that are healthy for people include those that help your mind, body, and spirit to thrive.

-We will be the first to tell you that we are not experts on all facets of sustainability, human health, or animal welfare.
-While we strive to learn more about these topics every day, we know there are many steps in the life cycle of products – from design to testing, manufacturing, distribution, use, and disposal – all of which can have a negative impact on people, animals, and the planet.
+I’ll be the first to tell you that I’m not an expert on sustainability, human health, or animal welfare!
+While I strive to learn more about these topics every day, I know there are many steps in the lifecycle of products – from design to testing, manufacturing, distribution, use, and disposal – all of which can have a negative impact on people, animals, and the planet.

-If you see a product or service on UniGuide that does not fit the above principles, please contact us.
-Likewise, if you are an entrepreneur or other representative of any products or services presented on UniGuide, and you would like to see them presented in a different way or removed from the site altogether, please contact us.
+If you see a product or service on UniGuide that does not fit the above principles, please contact me.
+Likewise, if you are an entrepreneur or other representative of any products or services presented on UniGuide, and you would like to see them presented in a different way or removed from the site altogether, please contact me.

-You can get details on how UniGuide is compensated for promoting products on our site by reading our Disclosures.
-The majority of the product images you see on UniGuide are the property of the makers of those products and are presented on UniGuide only as a means to educate consumers and to help promote those products and services.
+You can get details on how UniGuide makes money from promoting products by reading my Disclosures.
+(Believe me, there are hella easier ways to make money than this!)
+The majority of the product images you see on UniGuide are the property of the makers of those products and are presented on UniGuide only as a means to promote those products and services.